SvenMichaelKlose/tunix/src/bin/lisp/README.md

 # Error handling

-The debugger is invoked if an error occurs and no user-defined function has been defined.
-The debugger shows a description of the error, followed by the current top-level expression and the erroraneous expression highlighted inside it by triple underscores ('___').
+If an error occurs, the debugger is invoked by default.
+It shows a description of the error, followed by the current top-level expression, and the erroraneous expression emphasized inside it by triple underscores ('\_\_\_'), also by default to support most simple terminals.
+Here is an
+example:

 ~~~
 * (not-a-fun)